RonCGit/CasinoDice/README.md

 #CasinoDice
-Testing Changes to Rally From GitHub
+Testing Changes to Rally From GitHub again